tjme/opinionate/README.md

 Though there are some parallels, Opinionate is not based on AI and unlike "vibe coding", is fully reproducable and deterministic.

+If you would like to develop in a containerized environment, see [opinionate-docker](https://github.com/tjme/opinionate-docker).

 ## Prerequisites

 - install [Node.js](https://nodejs.org)